Lycaste Orchid Facts

 Further, as with all orchids, the flowers in this magnificent genus possess three sepals and three petals.
 In addition to this trait, all of the various forms also commonly present several color varieties.

-The sepals may be either orange, green, reddish brown, or yellow while the petals are most commonly white, orange, or yellow.
+The sepals may be either orange, green, reddish brown, or yellow.
+Meanwhile, however, the petals are most commonly white, orange, or yellow.
+This makes for a striking pattern of colors.

 Additionally, the flowers of most Lycaste Orchid varieties typically grow to a length of about 4 in (10 cm) in diameter.
 But, a few varieties, however, sometimes reach a length of as much as 7.1 in (18 cm).